Lerbaek/hass-copenhagen-trackers/README.md

 Copenhagen Trackers custom integration for Home Assistant allows you to seamlessly integrate your Copenhagen Trackers devices with Home Assistant, providing real-time monitoring.

+# Note: This integration is a work in progress and is not yet functional.

 ## Features

 - **Sensor Integration**: Monitor various sensor data such as location, geolocation, battery percentage, signal strength, and profile name.